-The netcdf header of a typical input data file is shown in Fig. 8.9.
-The file contains the index arrays which define the boundary geometry as noted above and the data arrays for each field.
+The data files contain the data arrays in the order in which the points are defined in the nbi and nbj arrays.
 The data arrays are dimensioned on : a time dimension; xb which is the index of the boundary data point in the horizontal; and yb which is a degenerate dimension of 1 to enable the file to be read by the standard NEMO I/O routines.
 The 3D fields also have a depth dimension.